Grammarly Authorship: I Tested The Recently Updated AI Writing Tool

 In my tests, the tool correctly ID’d the material I had typed into the document, the AI-generated text I added as a test, and quotes I had copied and pasted from another document.
 It didn’t acknowledge that these copied-and-pasted elements were within quotation marks and cited, which would be preferred.
 That said, a teacher could notice the copied-and-pasted portions flagged and then quickly look to see that these were properly quoted and attributed.

 It's not hard to see how a student worried about being falsely accused of AI cheating might use it as a protection mechanism.
-Additionally, students can use it to see exactly what parts of their papers need citations and where maybe their paraphrasing didn’t go far enough.
+Additionally, students can use it to see exactly what parts of their papers need citations and possibly where their paraphrasing didn’t go far enough.
 It might also inspire a student to rewrite AI-generated text and make it their own, which may not be an ideal outcome but would at least involve some more writing practice.

 Because of these features, I understand why a teacher might consider requiring students to use Grammarly Authorship, provided their institution vetted its privacy settings and permitted it.
 Doing so would create a paper trail for each writing assignment that could serve both the teacher and student in conversations about plagiarism and AI use.